Skip to main content

 wei2**56

-time data type is saved in destination without timezone info, if timezone is included it is stripped.
-E.g. '14:01:02+02:00 -> '14:01:02'.
+time data type is saved in the destination without timezone info; if timezone is included, it is stripped.
+E.g., '14:01:02+02:00 -> '14:01:02'.

 tip

-The precision and scale are interpreted by particular destination and are validated when a column is created.
+The precision and scale are interpreted by the particular destination and are validated when a column is created.
 Destinations that do not support precision for a given data type will ignore it.

-The precision for bigint is mapped to available integer types ie. TINYINT, INT, BIGINT.
-The default is 64 bits (8 bytes) precision (BIGINT)
+The precision for bigint is mapped to available integer types, i.e., TINYINT, INT, BIGINT.
+The default is 64 bits (8 bytes) precision (BIGINT).

 Schema settingsโ€‹